Robert Mueller Chasing Brexit Leaders Nigel Farage, Arron Banks As Persons Of Interest, ‘New Yorker’ Reports

 As Inquisitr reported last June, Banks has been suspected of passing contact information for Trump transition team officials in 2016 to Russian officials.
 The pugnacious businessman was also found to have lied about the number of times he met with the U.K. Russian Ambassador Alexander Yakovenko.

-While Farage has denied any connections to Russia, the right-wing politician has been a visitor to Julian Assange, the founder of Wikileaks, which released thousands of emails stolen from Democratic party servers but Russian hackers during the 2016 campaign.
+While Farage has denied any connections to Russia, the right-wing politician has been a visitor to Julian Assange, the founder of Wikileaks, which released thousands of emails allegedly stolen from Democratic party servers by Russian hackers during the 2016 campaign.
 According to The Guardian newspaper, Farage may have also passed data to Assange in the form of “a thumb drive.”

 The New Yorker report was not the first time that Farage has been linked to the Mueller Russia investigation.
 In November of last year, right-wing author Jerome Corsi, who has been interviewed by Mueller’s investigators, said that Mueller’s team had grilled him about Farage in that interview, according to The Guardian.